 Hearing or Meeting Related Questions

 Why is my hearing with the Peer Review Board, Community Standards Board, or an Administrator?

 When an incident report/complaint is received, it can be heard by an individual Administrative Hearing Officer, the Peer Review Board, or the Community Standards Board.
 There are a variety of things that are considered when determining the appropriate hearing type.
-Ask your Hearing Officer or Board Moderator for more information.
-Or you can contact the Office of Community Standards.
+Ask your Hearing Officer or the Office of Community Standards for more information.